Made in USA: Examples

-According to the FTC, Made in USA means that “all or virtually all” the product has been made in the United States of America.
+According to the FTC, Made in USA means that "all or virtually all" the product has been made in the United States of America.
 The product should contain only negligible foreign content.
-The FTC Enforcement Policy Statement on U.S. Origin Claims says there is no single "bright line" determining what "all or substantially all" means.
+The FTC Enforcement Policy Statement on US Origin Claims says there is no single "bright line" determining what "all or substantially all" means.
 The minimum requirement is that the final assembly or processing of the product must take place within the United States.
 Examples are given on the FTC site; a barbecue grill made of components made in the US with the exception of the knobs may be called "Made in USA" while a garden tool with an imported motor may not.

 Controversial use of label

 Goods produced in American Samoa (a United States territory) are entitled to attach a "Made in USA" label, as this is an insular area of the United States.
 This area has had few of the labor and safety regulations required of United States employers within the Contiguous United States until recently, and there have been a number of cases of manufacturers using a labor force imported from South and East Asia.
-The Northern Mariana Islands is another U.S. territory in the Pacific that was exempted from certain U.S. wage and immigration laws until 2007, where the use of the "Made in USA" label was likewise controversial.
-The label is controversial also since all U.S. insular areas, except Puerto Rico, operate under a customs territory separate from the U.S., making their products technically imports when sold in the United States proper.
+The Northern Mariana Islands is another US territory in the Pacific that was exempted from certain US wage and immigration laws until 2007, where the use of the "Made in USA" label was likewise controversial.
+The label is controversial also since all US insular areas, except Puerto Rico, operate under a customs territory separate from the US, making their products technically imports when sold in the United States proper.

 FTC enforcement

-In March 2020, the FTC announced a settlement with Williams-Sonoma, Inc. over false advertising claims where Goldtouch Bakeware products, Rejuvenation-branded products, and Pottery Barn Teen and Pottery Barn Kids-branded upholstered furniture products were falsely advertised as Made in the USA.
+In March 2020, the FTC announced a settlement with Williams-Sonoma, Inc. over false advertising claims where Goldtouch Bakeware products, Rejuvenation-branded products, and Pottery Barn Teen and Pottery Barn Kids upholstered furniture products were falsely advertised as Made in the USA.
 As part of the settlement with the FTC, Williams-Sonoma, Inc. agreed to stop making false, misleading, or unsubstantiated "Made in the USA" claims and is required to pay $1 million to the FTC.

 In June 2016, the FTC ordered Shinola Detroit to stop using "Where American is Made" as a slogan as "100% of the cost of materials used to make certain watches is attributable to imported materials".
 Today, the Ronda movements are made in Bangkok, Thailand.
 The dials, hands, cases, crystals, and buckles are manufactured in Guangdong, China.